PeteGillin/pete-docs/notes/norton.md

 So we have a system much simpler than Norton's where a discontinuity in the boundary conditions causes problems for Newtonian mechanics.
 There is an important difference , which is that the slope at the apex of Norton's dome _is_ well-definined — it's zero — and so on the dome we can write down and find solutions to the equations of motion.
 I find that considering the case of the cone makes it less surprising that introducing a different kind of singularity that exists on the dome is still able to cause problems.

+## So, _are_ Newtonian mechanics with discontinous boundary conditions deterministic?

+I have argued that this question is only of theoretical interest.
+But I think it _is_ of interest, so let's pursue it a bit further.
+Norton argues that the answer is 'no'.
+Some commentators argue, with varying degrees of success, that the answer is 'yes'.
+Some commentators even seem to argue that the very ideas of non-determinism and non-causality are unphysical, and thus that we can _a priori_ discard such solutions.
+Spoiler alert: my answer is 'it depends'.

+## Newton's first law

+One potential line of defence for determinism lies in Newton's first law.
+There's a passage in Norton's text which leapt out at me on first reading:

+> It is natural to visualize "uniform motion in a straight line" over some time interval, but we will need to apply the law at an instant.

+He goes on to reformulate the first law accordingly (in such a way that it is just a special case of the second law for _F_ = 0).
+My immediate reaction is to ask: _why_ do we need to apply the law in this way?
+One plausible answer is that we need to do so in order to permit the non-trivial solutions.
+But then we would be in real danger of circular reasoning: we'd have shown that Newtonian mechanics are non-deterministic only when we reformulate one of the laws in a way specifically chosen to allow non-determinism.
+Perhaps Norton has another, more principled, reason for choosing this restricted application of the first law: if he does, he doesn't give it in this work.

+This suggests an alternative analysis: we could apply the first law in the stronger form implied by its normal wording.
+In the case of Norton's dome, this is enough to eliminate the whole class of non-trivial solutions, and therefore restore determinism and causality.

+It is tempting, **but, I believe, unjustified**, to give an answer to the question of determinism along these lines: "It depends.
+With the narrow, point-in-time version of the first law, Newtonian mechanics are non-deterministic.
+With the broader version, they are deterministic."
+Norton has demonstrated the truth of the first half of that claim.
+But I don't think we can state the second half with confidence.
+We've shown that the broader version of the first law restores determinism _in this case_, but we haven't shown it in general.
+And we can't appeal to the uniqueness theorem.
+So more thought is needed here.

+(Aside: Somewhere along this journey, I found myself thinking: If there is really an ambiguity about what Newton's first law means, wouldn't there have been enough of a fuss about that in the last three-hundred-and-some years that I'd have heard about it?
+I think the resolution of that connundrum is that the two versions are equivalent in the continuous case, and so the difference only emerges when you engineer a situation like this one.)

 [Norton]: https://sites.pitt.edu/~jdnorton/Goodies/Dome/index.html
 [Malament]: https://philsci-archive.pitt.edu/3195/1/NortonDome.pdf